 Probing Nigerian politicians for alleged corruption is like looking for water on cocoyam leaves; it’s always frustrating as they come up with different tactics to evade justice.

 If they are not shopping for frivolous court injunctions, they are coming up with various theatrics, prominent of which is suddenly developing “health issues” after which they usually ask for permission to travel abroad for treatment.

-This theatric of developing health issues in the face of probes has been “adopted” by at least six prominent Nigerian politicians and government officials in recent times.
+This theatric of developing health issues in the face of probes has been “adopted” by at least five prominent Nigerian politicians and government officials in recent times.